 If this helped you and you want to help out the innocent newcomers to fanfiction, copy and paste this to your profile and add the name to this list: storm-of-insanity, Gamma Cavy

-my deviant art acount can be found here, and I will take requests for an illustration
+my deviant art account can be found by searching for "gammacavy. deviantart .com," with illustrations for my own work, and I will take requests for an illustration on your fics.
+Just PM me.

 interesting trivia: hey did you know that 'Brood, and brooding' originally meant a chicken sitting on eggs?